jonathanmjong/mpcs52553-final/README.md

 3. Writing reviews for different profiles, restful create/edit/delete functionality
     - reviews joined/tied to user profile
     - only users who own review can edit/delete/rate
+    - dynamic logic so if no reviews gives different html
+    - controller averages reviews to give overall rating
 4. Frontend edit/delete visibility for only users that own review
 5. Custom messaging validation of user error when creating user profile or writing review
 6. Landing page